Pope Francis appears in a wheelchair for the first time - 05/05/2022 - World

 In an audience with a group of nuns at the Vatican, Francis was pushed around by an aide, who then helped him out of his chair and into a seat.

-The 85-year-old pontiff, who suffers from osteoarthritis that has affected a ligament in his right knee, has had to cancel appointments several times in the past month due to pain in his right knee.
+The 85-year-old pontiff, who suffers from osteoarthritis that has affected a ligament in his right knee, has had to cancel appointments several times in the past month due to pain at the site.

 During the Easter period last month, Francis failed to preside over Masses in St Peter’s Basilica several times, delegating the task to an archbishop or cardinal while he remained seated during the service.
 He also read the homily while sitting.